harlan-zw/nuxt-delay-hydration/README.md

 ### Mount Mode

-Delays hydration once your app is created (all plugins and vendor bundle loaded) and is about to be mounted.
+This mode delays Nuxt while it's mounting.
+Plugins and some third-party scripts will work.

 This delays your layout and page components.

 _Pros:_ Safer and still provides good improvements